Carol Cram at Pratto del Valle in Prato

 Even if theater history isn’t your thing, a visit to the Teatre Olimpico is a must.

-After visiting the theater, we spent a few hours wandering around Vicenza, which we found to be a charming northern Italian town that’s worth an afternoon of your time.
+After visiting the theater, I spent a few hours wandering around Vicenza, which I found to be a charming northern Italian town that’s worth an afternoon of your time.

 Day Trip to Venice

-Venice is only about 30 minutes by train from Padua and so it seemed foolish to not spend a day there.
-As mentioned, I’ve visited Venice several times (and will visit again in 2024), but Venice never disappoints.
-The minute we stepped off the train and walked to the edge of the Grand Canal, Venice again worked its magic on us.
+Venice is only about 30 minutes by train from Padua and so it seemed foolish to take a day trip there.
+As mentioned, I’ve visited Venice several times, but Venice never disappoints.

 Views such as this of quiet side canals never get old in beautiful Venice